 Next, list the channels you'll use to reach your target audience.
 This could include everything from advertising to social media, email campaigns, and offline activities.
 Describe each with a brief summary and estimated cost.

-Outlining these steps in your business plan will give clarity to your efforts and show potential investors that you have a plan to drive and measure growth.
+Outlining these steps in your business plan will give clarity to your efforts and show potential investors that you have the plan to drive and measure growth.

 Creating Your FinancialsCreating your financials is an essential part of creating a business plan.
 This includes drafting an income statement, balance sheet, and cash flow statement.
 An income statement is a projection of a company's revenues, costs, and profits.
 The balance sheet is an overview of assets and liabilities.
 Lastly, cash flow statements describe the sources and uses of cash.